CleverCloud/documentation/content/doc/find-help/troubleshooting.md

 Check the status of the services on [clevercloudstatus.com](https://www.clevercloudstatus.com/).
 The support team is also there to help you identify any potential errors or misconfiguration.
 {{% /details %}}

+{{% details title="A lot of port appear open after a scan of my domain" closed="true" %}}

+If you tried to scan your domain, you may not only have scanned your app, but also several public load balancers.
+Here is an explanation of the different port you may see.

+- Port 9999 : Zabbix use this port to monitor the hypervisor.
+- Ports 5000 to 6000 : The TCP redirection feature use these port to work.
+If you see the port in this range open but don't have the feature enabled, it means other app also present on the same hypervisor uses this feature.
+The load balancer link a specific port to an app, you don't have to worry about other people using this port to access your app.
+- Port 3000 : Juggernaut, the daemon torrent for the VM images use this port.
+- Ports 1080 and 1081 : They are necessary for the reverse-proxy Sozu to be able to redirect traffic to your application.
+Port 1080 is for HTTP and 1081 for HTTPS
+- Port 80 and 443 : Your app use these ports to receive HTTP and HTTPS traffic

+{{% /details %}}